Trigno (singer): 2024–present: participation in Amici 24 and A un passo da me

 In September 2024, he auditioned for the twenty-fourth edition of the Canale 5 music talent show Amici di Maria De Filippi, advancing to the initial stage.
 In March 2025, he gained access to the evening phase of the program, joining the team led by professors Anna Pettinelli and Deborah Lettieri.
 The following May, he reached the final, where he placed second, triumphing in the singing category and winning the radio prize.

 During the program he released several unreleased songs, including "A un passo da me", "Maledetta Milano", "100 sigarette" and "D'amore non si muore", all four of which were subsequently included in his first EP, A un passo da me, released on 23 May 2025 by the Warner Music Italy label.
-The single "Ragazzina" was released on 17 October.
+The single "Ragazzina" was released on 17 October, followed on 23 January 2026 by the single "Parcheggio a ore".